arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 On filesystems that supports sparse files, this allocation mode will only use as much space as has been downloaded.

+The main drawback of this mode is that it may create heavily fragmented files.

  * It does not require an allocation pass on startup.

- * It supports skipping files (setting prioirty to 0 to not download).

- * Fast resume data will remain valid even when file time stamps are out of date.

 full allocation
 ---------------

 When a torrent is started in full allocation mode, the disk-io thread will make sure that the entire storage is allocated, and fill any gaps with zeros.
-This will be skipped if the filesystem supports sparse files or automatic zero filling.
 It will of course still check for existing pieces and fast resume data.
 The main drawbacks of this mode are:

- * It may take longer to start the torrent, since it will need to fill the files with zeros on some systems.
-This delay is linearly dependent on the size of the download.
+ * It may take longer to start the torrent, since it will need to fill the files with zeroes.
+This delay is linear to the size of the download.

  * The download may occupy unnecessary disk space between download sessions.
-In case sparse files are not supported.

- * Disk caches usually perform extremely poorly with random access to large files and may slow down a download considerably.
+ * Disk caches usually perform poorly with random access to large files and may slow down the download some.

 The benefits of this mode are:

  * Downloaded pieces are written directly to their final place in the files and the total number of disk operations will be fewer and may also play nicer to filesystems' file allocation, and reduce fragmentation.

- * No risk of a download failing because of a full disk during download.
-Unless sparse files are being used.
+ * No risk of a download failing because of a full disk during download, once all files have been created.

- * The fast resume data will be more likely to be usable, regardless of crashes or out of date data, since pieces won't move around.

- * Can be used with prioritizing files to 0.

 compact allocation
 ------------------